 Published on April 2, 2020

 For those who make the decision to undergo reconstruction, many feel that their new breasts are missing a component of their original breasts—nipples.
-Innovative artists have made it their life’s work to help women regain some of the appearance with 3D nipple and areola tattoos, or any tattoo that will add new beauty to scarred skin.
+Innovative artists have made it their life’s work to help women regain some of the appearance with areola and 3D nipple tattoos after reconstruction, or any tattoo that will add new beauty to scarred skin.

 There are a few legends who are as well-known in tattoo circles as they are in breast cancer groups—Vinnie Myers and Amy Black, to name two.
 Vinnie and his family own and operate a tattoo shop in Finksburg, Maryland, and he also travels around the country to do his work.
 It’s a family affair—Vinnie’s wife runs the shop and his daughter, Anna, served first as an apprentice and now does what her dad does—helping women feel whole again.
 Vinnie didn’t always do this kind of tattoo work, but when his sister was diagnosed with breast cancer, it became clear to him that this was his mission in life.

 Amy Black is an award-winning tattoo artist based in Richmond, Virginia, and the founder of The Pink Ink Fund, a non-profit organization that seeks to aid people needing financial assistance with post-mastectomy tattoos.

 For the uninitiated, it may seem daunting to go into a tattoo shop.
 Beckie Gladfelter was diagnosed right before her 40th birthday.
 She’s an educator, and as a result of her breast cancer experience, also an author of the book, My Warrior Mommy: Our Breast Cancer Journey.
 Beckie wrote this book on her phone during chemotherapy clinic days, as a way to help other parents explain breast cancer to young children.
 She’s a mom of three boys.